 Trachelospermum jasminoides is a woody evergreen climber with dark leaves and white, fragrant flowers.
 It provides general shelter for birds and insects, and flowers for pollinators.

 Wisteria is a stunning woody climber with clusters of lightly fragrant, lilac flowers in spring.
-It provides shelter for nesting birds and insects, nectar and pollen for bees.
+It provides shelter for nesting birds and insects.

 Want to attract more wildlife to your garden?
 Discover the 10 best herbs for wildlife.